textileio/community/docs/threads/introduction.md

 ### Instances

 Instances are the objects you store in your Collection.
 Instances are JSON documents with schemas that match those defined in your Collection.
+Updates to an Instance are driven by [JSON Patch](https://github.com/Starcounter-Jack/JSON-Patch) semantics by default, but will be made to support other types (CRDT-driven documents for instance) in the future (some of which are already under active development).
 Creating and manipulating them is simple.

 ```typescript